ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 You will have 10 minutes to answer questions about the management scenario and other related questions.

-➢ Portfolio questions (10 minutes)
+➢ Professional Development questions (10 minutes) – (General Surgery Only)

 You will have 10 minutes to answer questions about aspects of your career to date.